aadluri/Plotting_dftoutput/README.md

-# All my Siesta Scripts plus some simple plotting Jupyter notebooks
+# All my SIESTA scripts plus some simple plotting Jupyter notebooks

-### Mainly a place for me to keep scripts and share with research group members
+#### Mainly a place for me to keep scripts and share with research group members

 <hr style="border:2px solid gray"> </hr>